 We naturally come to the second trend – online reputation.
 These days, for a company to establish and flourish, it’s critical to have good reviews and positive comments from clients.
 Even one lousy comment can cost several potential clients, so you have to ensure that users are satisfied.

-Annually, Europeans, on average, use 243 000 cubic hectometres of water on economic activities.
-Although the largest consumer is the agriculture industry, the plumbing sector has to make an effort to add its contribution to a better future.
+Annually, Europeans, on average, use 243 000 cubic hectometres of water for economic activities.
+Although the largest consumer is the agriculture industry, the plumbing industry has to make an effort to add its contribution to a better future.

 Many household owners don’t even realize that their home appliances, like toilets and sinks, might be using more water due to small damages.
 Occasional checkups and maintenance are essential to keep water consumption low and avoid accidents.
 Another point to keep in mind is that a lot of wasted water could be saved with modern toilets.
 Modern toilets do not only reduce consumption but can also use more sustainable solutions such as rainwater.

 Ageing pipes can become a severe problem if not managed properly.
 Even now, a lot of households still have old pipes that passed their utilization term, which can cause water contamination and leaks.
 Yet, to change pipes in the whole house takes a lot of work and investment.

 The first step is, again, to educate consumers on how essential it is to do checkups and take care of ageing equipment.
 And although there might be no problem, it can be inconspicuous and rapidly evolve into something more serious.